visgl/loaders.gl/modules/json/docs/api-reference/json-loader.md

 If no JSONPath is specified the loader will stream the first array it encounters in the JSON payload.

-When batch parsing an embedded JSON array as a table, it is possible to get access to the containing object using the `{json: {_rootObjectBatches: true}}` option.
+When batch parsing an embedded JSON array as a table, it is possible to get access to the containing object supplying the `{metadata: true}` option.

-The loader will yield an initial and a final batch with `batch.container` providing the container object and `batch.batchType` set to `root-object-batch-partial` and `root-object-batch-complete` respectively.
+The loader will yield an initial and a final batch with `batch.container` providing the container object and `batch.batchType` set to `partial-result` and `final-result` respectively.

 ```js
 import {JSONLoader} from '@loaders.gl/json';